zombor/gen/README.md

-# uwu - AI-Powered Shell Command Generator
+# gen - AI-Powered Shell Command Generator

-uwu is a command-line application that leverages Large Language Models (LLMs) to generate shell commands from natural language prompts.
+gen is a command-line application that leverages Large Language Models (LLMs) to generate shell commands from natural language prompts.
 It supports multiple LLM providers, starting with Google Gemini and Ollama.

 ## Features